The purpose of this page is to pass on some software for (the operating system) Risc OS

 !Sudoku12

 Solve and create various types of Sudokus, inc. Hexadoku, jigsaw, Sudokumix.
-This distribution also contains BASIC and Python versions of a singletasking Calcudoku solver.

 !A310Emu